 Sending other items

-Telecom chip payphone cards can be sent to people in prison through the post, although we encourage items with monetary value to be hand delivered.
+Telecom chip payphone cards can be sent to people in prison through the post (except to prisoners in MECF).
+We encourage items with monetary value to be hand delivered.

 People can also send a cheque or set up an electronic bank transfer to be deposited into the person’s prison trust account so that they can buy phone cards and other approved grocery items, such as toiletries and snack foods.
 Do not send cash.